 These suggestions are here to spark your thinking on what you can do to make attending your event memorable for the guest speaker.
 I know these sometimes can seem like little things, but it’s those details that make the difference.

 Let me know what you have done to make your event memorable for your guest speakers?
 Do these ideas help?
-Share your thoughts in the comments below and thanks for reading.
+Share your thoughts with me on Twitter.